 \section{Abstract}

-We investigate spectral properties of buoyancy driven bubbly flows.
+We investigate the spectral properties of buoyancy-driven bubbly flows.
 Using high-resolution numerical simulations and phenomenology of homogeneous turbulence, we identify the relevant energy transfer mechanisms.
-We find: (a) At high enough Galilei number (ratio of the buoyancy to viscous forces) the kinetic energy spectrum shows the Kolmogorov scaling with a power law exponent $-5/3$ for the range of scales between the bubble diameter and the dissipation scale ($\eta$). (b) For scales smaller than $\eta$, the physics of pseudo-turbulence is recovered.
+We find: (a) At a high enough Galilei number (ratio of the buoyancy to viscous forces) the velocity power spectrum shows the Kolmogorov scaling with a power-law exponent $-5/3$ for the range of scales between the bubble diameter and the dissipation scale ($\eta$). (b) For scales smaller than $\eta$, the physics of pseudo-turbulence is recovered.

-The canonical text ``An album of Fluid mechanics" by Van Dyke \cite{dyke82} shows several remarkable realizations of turbulent flows.
-An otherwise laminar flow turns turbulent as it moves past a body.
 The flow behind an array of cylinders or a grid, either moving or stationary, provides an ideal testbed to verify and scrutinize the statistical theories of turbulence~\cite{batchelor_1953}.
 What is the flow generated when a fluid is stirred by a dilute suspension of bubbles as they rise due to buoyancy?
 This question has intrigued researchers for the past three decades due to their occurrence in both industrial and natural processes~\cite{magnaudet_2000,mudde_rev_2005,cecc10, riss18,said_rev_2019,mathai_rev_2020}.
 Experiments \cite{lance_1991,martinez_2010,risso_legendre_2010,Ma_2021, vivek_2016,almeras2017} and numerical simulations \cite{pandey_2020,pandey_22,chibbaro_2021} show that flows generated by dilute bubble suspensions are chaotic and originate due to the interplay of viscous, inertial, and surface tension forces.
 The complex spatio-temporal flow is called ``pseudo-turbulence" or ``bubble induced agitation"~\cite{mudde_rev_2005,riss18}.